 Why you ARE hiring an attorney (even for one (1) DMCA Notice):

 Obviously when we can negotiate the settlement price, we do.
 And, the settlement negotiations are negotiated anonymously, and are paid anonymously, meaning that Rightscorp will never learn your identity or that you settled the claims against you.
-That way, they will never be able to contact your ISP to shut down your account claiming you are an infringer, and they will never be able to vindictively harm you after a settlement.
+That way, they will never be able to contact your ISP to shut down your account claiming you are an infringer, and they will never be able to vindictively harm you after a settlement or ask you for more money.
 However, these are not the reasons you hired our law firm to handle the DMCA notice(s) you received from Rightscorp.

 What is the benefit of putting everyone ON NOTICE that you are represented by an attorney?